flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-10/index.md

     _key: card-2-d1e28b71-f229-4349-bf6b-ece19a9e4671
   - order: 2
     body: >-
-      > ‘Of course, we have quite a ways to go but we look forward to the next steps in this conversation.’
+      > "Of course, we have quite a ways to go but we look forward to the next steps in this conversation."

       State Department spokeswoman on U.S. Secretary of State Mike Pompeo's